rizinorg/cutter/docs/source/contributing/code/development-guidelines.rst

 ===============================

 .. note::
    New to Cutter development?
-Check out our `tutorial for new developers <getting-started.html>`_.
+Check out our :doc:`tutorial for new developers <getting-started>`.

 Common Usage